Little Havana: Miami Neighborhood Guide

 Entertainment and Nightlife in Little Havana

 Miami is known worldwide for its sizzling variety of nightlife, so it should come as no surprise that Little Havana is doing its part of maintaining the Magic City’s reputation as a premiere entertainment destination.
+No visit is complete without checking out these top things to do in Little Havana of Miami Beach.

 - Hoy Como Ayer: Voted Best Latin Club in Miami, you won’t walk away from Hoy Como Ayer without learning a thing or two about Cuban music and dancing.
 There’s always much to be celebrated here, and you’ll find there’s no shortage of talented acts to take the music stage.

 - Ball and Chain: This historically-rooted club is your live music destination in Miami.
-First opening its doors in 1935 as Ball and Chain Saloon, the establishment underwent various name changes, owners, and even shuttering completely before becoming the music powerhouse it is today, having the likes of Billie Holiday and Chet Baker gracing the stages in the 1950s.
+First opening its doors in 1935 as Ball and Chain Saloon, the establishment underwent various name changes, owners, and even shuttering completely before becoming the music powerhouse it is today, boasting the likes of Billie Holiday and Chet Baker gracing the stages in the 1950s.

-- Clevelander at Marlins Park: Part patio, part swimming pool, part baseball experience, The Clevelander at Marlins Park presents a unique leisure combination that makes your entire visit to Little Havana worth the trip.
+- Clevelander at Marlins Park: Part patio, part swimming pool, part baseball experience, Clevelander at Marlins Park presents a unique leisure combination that makes your entire visit to Little Havana worth the trip.
 You can experience a Marlins baseball game without having to leave the comfort of the pool, along with a DJ stage, lounging area, 10 HDTVs, and a stunning view of the baseball field.

 Shopping in Little Havana